Siyuexi/siyuexi.github.io/_pages/about.md

 🔑 His objective is to provide non-trivial insights into AI models to address impactful challenges in real-world SE scenarios.
 He is trying hard to work toward this and hopes to conduct interesting yet meaningful research one day. 🫨

-***P.S.*** My name "Junjielong Xu" is written as "徐俊杰龙" in Chinese, and is pronounced like "Joon-jyeh-long Shoo."
+***P.S.*** My name "Junjielong Xu" is written as "徐俊杰龙" in Chinese, and is pronounced like "Joon-jyeh-long Shoo." ("Long" for short.)

 # 🔥 News

+- *2025.11*: &nbsp;🎉🎉 I joined the TOSEM Review Committee for the next 2 years.
 - *2025.10*: &nbsp;🎉🎉 I started my research visit in AST Lab, ETH Zurich.
 - *2025.09*: &nbsp;🎉🎉 One collaborative paper with ByteDance was accepted by **NeurIPS'25** (*Spotlight*).
 - *2025.04*: &nbsp;🎉🎉 I started my internship in Trae Research, ByteDance.（*筋斗云人才计划* ）